Winter Fruit Salad – Secrets

 – Cut the various types of fruit into uniform pieces.

-– Add nuts (peanuts, almonds, hazelnuts, walnuts, pine nuts, pistachios) or dark chocolate flakes to make the fruit salad tastier and crunchier.
+– Add nuts (peanuts, almonds, hazelnuts, walnuts, pine nuts, pistachios) or dark chocolate chips to make the fruit salad more delicious and crunchy.

-– Let the fruit salad rest at room temperature before serving.
-Cold, it loses flavor.
+– Before serving, let the fruit salad rest at room temperature.
+Cold it loses flavor.

-• It’s important to sprinkle over the slices or pieces of fruit, which tend to oxidize and therefore darken, an emulsion of water and lemon or a veil of citrus juice (orange, pomelo, grapefruit or bergamot).
+• The important thing is to sprinkle over the slices or pieces of fruit, which tend to oxidize and therefore darken, an emulsion of water and lemon or a layer of citrus juice (orange, pomelo, grapefruit, or bergamot).

-Which fruit tends to turn black once cut?
+Which fruits, once cut, tend to turn black?
 Avocado, bananas, apples, pears.

-The winter fruit salad with fresh fruit is stored in the refrigerator, in a closed container, for up to 2 days.
+The fresh fruit winter salad can be stored in the refrigerator, in a closed container, for up to 2 days.
 Place it at room temperature thirty minutes before eating.

-• How to make the fruit salad last?
+• How to make the fruit salad last longer?

-To make the fruit salad last longer, store it in the refrigerator in an airtight container and add a bit of lemon juice to prevent fruit oxidation.
+To make the fruit salad last longer, store it in the refrigerator in an airtight container and add some lemon juice to prevent oxidation of the fruits.
 Avoid overly ripe fruits and, if necessary, freeze portions in small containers for future consumption.

-• How long in advance can you make the fruit salad?
+• How far in advance can you make the fruit salad?

-You can prepare the fruit salad a few hours before serving, but it’s best to make it just before consuming it to maintain the freshness of the fruits and their flavors.
+You can prepare the fruit salad a few hours before serving it, but it is better to make it just before consuming it to maintain the freshness of the fruits and their flavors.

-• What to use instead of lemon in the fruit salad?
+• What to use instead of lemon in fruit salad?

 If you want to avoid using lemon in the fruit salad or have run out of lemon juice, you can use other alternatives to prevent fruit oxidation and add a touch of freshness: